drpatrik/combatris/README.md

 **64-bit Windows 10**

-The code has been tested with Visual Studio Community Edition 15.x.x.
-Using the following settings:
+The code has been tested with Visual Studio Community Edition 15.x.x and 16.x.x Using the following settings:

 Download the latest versions of the development libraries at https://www.libsdl.org.